And Watch Your Design Business Grow!

 You have to realize that there is a correlation between crochet goods and crochet tools but that, as a designer, you have moved from one to the other.

 Fear of Losing Control

-This is really quite interesting, because I was originally prepared to title this section “Fear of Losing Ownership,” but I didn’t like that last word, so I hit the Thesaurus.
-You know what the first synonym was for “ownership?”
+This is really quite interesting because I was originally prepared to title this section “Fear of Losing Ownership,” but I didn’t like that last word, so I hit the Thesaurus.
+Do you know what the first synonym was for “ownership?”
 Control.

 When you first see something made by your pattern sitting on a craft fair table, the familiarity is enough to make you feel it somehow belongs to you.
 I get that.